When it comes to starting an online business, there are many options out there. Two of the most popular choices are dropshipping and drop servicing.

 But what's the difference?
 And which one is right for you?
 In this article, we will break down the differences between dropshipping and drop servicing, so you can decide which option is best for you!

 What is dropshipping?

 Dropshipping is a business model where you sell products without carrying any inventory.
-When a customer places an order, you simply contact the dropshipping supplier, who will ship the product directly to the customer’s door.
+When someone places an order, you simply contact the dropshipping supplier, who will ship the product directly to the customer's door.